Southern Africa caught in COVID-19 surge | DW | 28.01.2021

 Over 550 Malawians, including two cabinet ministers, have died from complications related to COVID-19.

-Late Malawian minister Sidik Mia (left) died of COVID-19 complications.
-He was considered a possible successor to President Lazarus Chakwera (right)
+Sidik Mia (l), who died of COVID-19, was considered a possible successor to Malawi President Lazarus Chakwera (r)

 In contrast to his sub-Saharan counterparts, Tanzanian president John Magufuli has continued to push back against the global medical consensus of the COVID-19 pandemic.